The Tournament (2009 film): Plot

-The current Tournament becomes complex due to the actions of the organizers and competitors.
-Not only has Joshua Harlow, the winner of the last Tournament, been convinced to return because his wife was murdered and he's informed that the killer is in the Tournament, but another contestant, the Frenchman Anton Bogart, manages to remove his tracking chip, dropping it in a cup of coffee just in time for Father Joseph MacAvoy, a priest struggling with alcoholism and a crisis of faith, to drink it.
-With his only ally assassin Lai Lai Zhen, seeking to escape the game after her last kill, MacAvoy must race to survive before the timer runs down.
+The current tournament becomes complex due to the actions of the organizers and competitors.
+Not only has Joshua Harlow, the winner of the last Tournament, been convinced to return because his wife was murdered.
+He's informed that the killer is in the Tournament.
+Still, another contestant, the Frenchman Anton Bogart, manages to remove his tracking chip, dropping it in a cup of coffee just in time for Father Joseph MacAvoy, a priest struggling with alcoholism and a crisis of faith, to drink it.
+With his only ally, assassin Lai Lai Zhen, seeking to escape the game after her last kill, MacAvoy must race to survive before the timer runs down.

 Joshua Harlow finds out in the course of the film who murdered his wife.
 It was Lai Lai Zhen, who had been commissioned by the organizer, Powers, with Zhen's decision to 'retire' if she wins the Tournament due to the knowledge that Harlow's wife was the first target she had who genuinely didn't know why anyone would want her dead.
 Removing Zhen's tracker while the two are off-camera, Harlow confronts Powers and learns that he killed Harlow's wife to provoke Harlow to return to the Tournament, reasoning that he was the kind of man who 'should' die on the battlefield.
 Having received his answer, Harlow forces Zhen's tracker down Powers' throat, blowing them both up in the middle of the conference room of the watching millionaires.
 Lai Lai Zhen and Father MacAvoy are the only survivors of the game.
 At the end of the film, it is shown that Father MacAvoy is once again working as a priest and has defeated his alcohol addiction.

 Cast

 Production

 In July 2007, Entertainment Film Distributors acquired UK rights to distribute The Tournament by first-time director Scott Mann.
 Filming began in Bulgaria on 11 July 2007.
-The Tournament was also filmed in the United Kingdom in Manchester and on Teesside in the town of Middlesbrough and the surrounding area, including Newton Aycliffe and Billingham the roof top scenes are filmed in the town St.Helens.
+The Tournament was also filmed in the United Kingdom in Manchester and on Teesside in the town of Middlesbrough and the surrounding area, including Newton Aycliffe and Billingham the rooftop scenes are filmed in the town St.Helens.
 Like most independent movies, The Tournament has not been without hardship.
 Despite running out of money twice, once leaving the director stranded in Bulgaria, it eventually got enough funding to finish filming completely and finally complete post-production.

 The film was chosen to open the Screamfest Horror Film Festival in the Mann's Chinese Theatre on 16 October 2009.

 Soundtrack

 Laura Karpman composed the musical score, with additional music by George Acogny, John Hunter and James Edward Barker.
-The film also contained music from: Ruth Jacott, Fabian "R-CANE" Schlosser, Kevin Hissink and El Rod.
+The film also contained music from: Ruth Jacott, Fabian "R-CANE" Schlosser, Kevin Hissink, and El Rod.